-Dead wood.
+Deadwood.

 It is estimated from default values recommended by the methodological tool.
-This tool suggests an expansion factor of 6%, which relates dead wood above ground with reference to aerial carbon in each Estrata.
-This average value was multiplied by the areas of each Estrata in the monitored project area.
+This tool suggests an expansion factor of 6%, which relates dead wood above ground regarding aerial carbon in each Strata.
+This average value was multiplied by the areas of each Stratum in the monitored project area.

-Estimated deadwood carbon per hectare results are shown in theTable 26
+Estimated deadwood carbon per hectare results are shown in Table 26